-The standstill will terminate automatically prior to the end of its stated term upon the occurrence of certain events, including the acquisition by another person or group of 9.8% or more of the voting power of the Company's outstanding voting securities.
-Opportunity Capital Partners II Limited Partnership, a Maryland limited partnership ("OCP"), is expected to have beneficial ownership of more than 9.8% of the Common Stock following the exercise by it of redemption rights pursuant to the Branch Transaction (assuming that shareholders approve Proposal 2).
+Security Capital's standstill will terminate automatically prior to the end of its stated term upon the occurrence of certain events, including the acquisition by another person or group of 9.8% or more of the voting power of the Company's outstanding voting securities.
+Based on notices of redemption received as of the date of this Proxy Statement from persons who acquired redemption rights in connection with the Branch Transaction, Opportunity Capital Partners II Limited Partnership, a Maryland limited partnership ("OCP"), is expected to have beneficial ownership of more than 9.8% of the Common Stock following the exercise by it of redemption rights pursuant to the Branch Transaction (assuming that shareholders approve Proposal 2).
 See "Proposal 2--Redemption of Units for Common Stock."
 Security Capital has agreed that the standstill will not be terminated by OCP's exercise of redemption rights so long as the shares acquired by OCP as a result of such exercise are held directly and beneficially by OCP.
 The waiver of the termination of the standstill also extends to (i) 225,930 shares beneficially owned for various managed accounts by ABKB/LaSalle Securities Limited, an affiliate of OCP's general partner ("ABKB/LaSalle") (including 32,200 shares held in a discretionary account for the benefit of OCP's limited partner), but only to the extent that such shares are continuously held in each such account, and (ii) up to 4.9% of the outstanding Common Stock beneficially owned as a result of the conversion of Class B Stock, which is beneficially owned by an affiliate of ABKB/LaSalle for another client.
-However, the waiver will terminate as to all the shares described above if OCP, ABKB/LaSalle, any other affiliate of OCP, or any member of a group of which OCP is a member acquires beneficial ownership of any additional voting securities of the Company or takes any other actions that would otherwise result in the termination of the standstill.
+However, the waiver will terminate as to all the shares described above if OCP, ABKB/LaSalle, any other affiliate of OCP, or any member of a group of which OCP is a member acquires beneficial ownership of any additional voting securities of the

+Company or takes any other actions that would otherwise result in the termination of the standstill.